pauldmccarthy/fsleyes/userdoc/quick_start.rst

 ^^^^^^^^^^^^^^^^

-The :ref:`overlay list <controls-overlay-list>` displays a list of all overlays that you have loaded.
+The :ref:`overlay list <ortho_lightbox_controls_overlay_list>` displays a list of all overlays that you have loaded.
 With this list you can:

  - Change the currently selected overlay, by clicking on the overlay